norbertFeron/fullstackTestSKU/README.md

 Requirements:

 Stack - NodeJS, Express, Postgresql with React and app state management library (Redux, MobX or Recoil), TypeScript.
 Functional style is preferable.
 No UI frameworks, or style libraries, CSS/SCSS only.
 Deploy using Google Cloud Platform.
+(Register for a free Google Cloudd Account - https://cloud.google.com/)

 All assets (images, icons) are of your choice.
 Inline SVG is preferable.